julioemartins/nodeJs-DeepDive/README.md

 Since my main career goal is to relocate to Portugal and work either as a **Team Lead** or as a **hands-on Developer**, I created this repository as a structured learning journey.
 Here I document my experiments with Node.js, going beyond surface usage to understand and explain the **core mechanics** behind it.

-This is not just about coding — it’s about making sure I can **lead teams with confidence** while still being able to dive deep into the technical details whenever needed.
+This is not just about coding. it’s about making sure I can **lead teams with confidence** while still being able to dive deep into the technical details whenever needed.

 ## Goals
 - Strengthen mastery of Node.js fundamentals.